UnisonaiOrg/UnisonAI/README.md

 - **Agent (as part of a Clan):** For teamwork, coordination, and distributed problem-solving.
 - **Tool System:** Easily augment agents with custom, pluggable tools (web search, time, APIs, your own logic).

-Supports Cohere, Mixtral, Groq, Gemini, Grok, OpenAI, Anthropic, HelpingAI, and any custom model (just extend `BaseLLM`).
+Supports Cohere, Mixtral, Groq, Gemini, Grok, OpenAI, Anthropic, HelpingAI, Cerebras, and any custom model (just extend `BaseLLM`).
 UnisonAI is designed for real-world, production-grade multi-agent AI applications.

 ---